Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 * draconiticHeight : an estimate of th height of the moon (-5° to +5°).
 When height is around 0 at new or full moon, eclipse is possible.

 There is no setter function in this package.

+## Seasons.js: compute solstices and equinoxes for a given year
+LunarDateProperties is used
+* tropicEvent: date of one of solstices and equinoxes occuring during a Milesian year, including the two winter solstices that occur at the beginning or just before, and at the end or just after a Milesian year.

 ## JulianDateProperties.js: Julian calendar and Julian Day properties added to Date object
 Package CBCCE is used.